Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors_skipserialization_core_[6.0,).partial.md

 snippet: SkipSerialization

-On the receiving side this header can then be extracted from the headers and decisions on the incoming message processing pipeline can be made based on it.
+On the receiving side this header can then be extracted and decisions on the incoming message processing pipeline can be made based on it.